 Photo by Tim Standing

-Given the situation around COVID-19, Country Arts SA and State Theatre Company South Australia have made the difficult decision to suspend all sales for the forthcoming season of Euphoria until further notice.
+Given the situation around COVID-19, Country Arts SA and State Theatre Company South Australia have made the difficult decision to cancel all sales for the forthcoming 2020 season of Euphoria until further notice.

 In the interest of public safety, we consider this the most responsible course of action for our patrons, artists and the community.
 We apologise for any inconvenience this may cause.